sqlchow/sap-hana/documentation/SAP_Automation_on_Azure/Software_Documentation/workshops/accelerated/04-sdu.md

 ## Notes

 - For the workshop the *default* naming convention is referenced and used.
-For the **Deployer** there are three fields.
+For the **System** there are three fields.
   - `<ENV>`-`<REGION>`-`<SAP_VNET>`-`<SAP_SID>`

     | Field        | Legnth   | Value  |